chead2344/graph-manager-poc/README.md

 You can handle multiple environments/graph variants by appending the `--tag=<tag>` argument to the `push:schema` command.

+## Passing http 'Authorization' header

+Using the playground you can pass http headers to the gateway.
+The gateway will forward the 'Authorization' header on calls to implementing services.

+You should see the headers logged to console by the reviews service.

 ## Known issues

 When running the implementing services, the following error is shown in the terminal: